-Your outpatient prescription drug benefit includes drugs listed in the preferred drug guide.
-Prescription drugs listed on the formulary exclusions list are excluded unless a medical exception is approved by us prior to the prescription drug being picked up at the pharmacy.
-If it is medically necessary for you to use a prescription drug on the formulary exclusions list, you or your prescriber must request a medical exception.
-See the How can I request a medical exception section.
+Eligible health services are based on the drugs in the drug guide.
+We exclude prescription drugs listed on the formulary exclusions list unless we approve a medical exception.
+The formulary exclusions list is a list of prescription drugs not covered under the plan.
+This list is subject to change.
+If it is medically necessary for you to use a prescription drug that is not on this drug guide, you or your provider must request a medical exception.
+See the Requesting a medical exception section or just contact us.